betterscientificsoftware/bssw.io/Articles/Blog/DefiningPoliciesToTurnATeamAndProjectAround.md

 ### Observations

 Is there anything that stands out after our year and a half or so of experience?
 Indeed.
 To have success along the lines we've had, a few key components are necessary.

-First, you need a **project lead who is open to experimenting with new ideas** in terms of how you do things as a team.
-Second, you need individuals on the team who are **passionate about improving the software engineering** side of research who can feed such ideas to the project lead and push things in the right direction.
-Third, and somewhat implicit in the preceding two statements,  you actually need a **team**&mdash;not a collection of individuals who don't act as a team.
+*  First, you need a project lead who is open to experimenting with new ideas in terms of how you do things as a team.

+*  Second, you need individuals on the team who are passionate about improving the software engineering** side of research who can feed such ideas to the project lead and push things in the right direction.

+*  Third, and somewhat implicit in the preceding two statements, you actually need a team&mdash;not a collection of individuals who don't act as a team.

 If you're missing any of these three pieces, initiating and maintaining forward momentum will be difficult.

 Another interesting realization was that while we had high initial commitment to certain policies&mdash;e.g., GitLab usage, Doxygen, etc.&mdash;our enthusiasm in those areas had waned somewhat and we weren't as diligent at following the policies we'd laid out.
 That wasn't entirely a bad thing&mdash;for instance, we wound up revamping our issue and MR templates to better fit how we work as a team&mdash;but it does mean we need a periodic reevaluation of and recommitment to our team policies.